xi-project/xi-collections/README.md

 		return $this->getFoos()->pick('triviality');
 	}

-Picking even works for arrays (or objects implementing ArrayAccess) too, and you don't need to care about which type the input is.
+Picking even works for arrays (or objects implementing ArrayAccess) as well, and you don't need to care about which type the input is.

 ## Inspect intermediate steps of complex operations